Are the Gloves Really Off? Settling the Auteurs vs. Avengers “Feud” Once and for All

 The MCU made a Hulk-sized splash in 2008 with Ironman.
 Time will tell if that was the Sutter’s Mill of this new cinematic Gold Rush.

 Filmmakers will adapt to the changing landscape of storytelling or they won’t.
 Great storytelling and great filmmaking will find an audience, whether it’s on the big screen, televisions, or streaming devices.
 Martin Scorsese should never be run out of the business just because he doesn’t direct a superhero movie, franchise sequel, or existing big budget IP, and I don’t think he will.

 So instead of arguing about who’s right and who’s wrong, or which side of the debate we’re on, maybe we need to step back and see both sides.
 Martin Scorsese and the MCU have solidified their place in film history and deservedly so.
 They’ve both influenced the art of cinema and inspired current and future generations of filmmakers in positive ways.

 Right now, we’re living in the midst of the Avengers Era.
 Time will tell if what Marvel Studios and Disney are doing is “to” cinema or “for” cinema.
 Maybe Scorsese might be right in the end.

 It’s easy to get caught up in the drama and emotions of a spirited debate.
-We’ve seen this time and time again in politics and social media.
+We’ve seen this in politics and social media.
 Maybe it’s time, however, to put the gloves away and recognize that this isn’t a battle to be won so much as an ongoing discussion to be had on the changing landscape of cinema, which extends WAY beyond the MCU and Hollywood in general.

 Until then, my encouragement is to keep enjoying great filmmaking and storytelling where you see it.
 I will be one of the first in line to see Black Widow when it comes out next year, but I also one of the first to respect the auteurs for making the art of cinema what it is today.